Pink’s was the largest producer of jam and marmalade in the world by the late nineteenth century.

 Thomas Pink became managing director of the firm from 1890, which henceforth became known as E & T Pink.
-Pink was a dour, hard-working, hands-on employer.
+Pink was a strong-willed and forthright man.
+He was also hard-working, and a hands-on employer.
 Immediately after taking control of the business, he completely reorganised it.

 In response to alleged intimidation of union members in 1892, the activist Clement Edwards (1869 – 1938) urged the Co-operative societies to boycott Pink products.

 60 female workers in the finishing department went on strike in 1892 after their wages were reduced.
 They were all promptly replaced by new workers.

 E & T Pink did not allow its workers to leave the premises during their lunch break, and did not provide a separate room where staff could rest during their break.
 A juryman described the situation as “shameful” in 1893.
 Following an appeal by John Burns MP (1858 – 1943) to Thomas Pink, permission was granted for outside breaks, and Pink opened a four storey, 1,000 seat capacity “mess house” for employees in 1894.
 It was probably the best-equipped staff building in London, according to the St James’s Gazette.
 Thomas Pink denied that this was an act of philanthropy, and stated his belief that treating his employees well would increase profits at his business.

 There were 500 regular workers at E & T Pink by 1893, around 400 of whom were women.
 That year, 8,000 tons of jam were produced.

 Edward Pink Sr retired in 1894, and Thomas Pink became sole proprietor of E & T Pink.